puppetlabs/puppetlabs-selinux_core/README.md

 }
 ```

-To manage a SELinux policy module:
+To manage a SELinux policy module, use the following code:
 ```
 selmodule { 'selmodule_policy':
   ensure => present,